persteenolsen/wagtail-demo/README.md

 urlpatterns = [
     ...
-    path('', include('example.urls')),
+    path('', include('home.urls')),
 ]
 ```

 ## Templates

-To use templates create the dir 'templates' at root level and put the HTML files there
+To use build in templates like base.html create the dir 'templates' at root level and put the HTML files there

-There is only one Django App in the Project and the dir 'templates' can be at root level

-Tell Django where to look for Templates by `example/settings.py`:
+Tell Django where to look for Templates by `settings.py`:

 Find the section TEMPLATES = [] and add the dir of the Templates